 AGROTAIN® is an additive targeted to fertilizers that contain urea.
 The purpose of AGROTAIN® is to reduce ammonia volatilization after fertilizer application.
 The active ingredient, NBPT, functions as a urease inhibitor.
 Urease inhibitors reduce the speed of conversion from urea in fertilizer to ammonium (enzymatic hydrolysis), which can then either rapidly convert to gaseous ammonia and be lost to the air or convert to nitrate (NO3-) and be subject to leaching losses.
 By staying longer in the urea form, the fertilizer can more slowly become available to plants, increasing the chance of being there when needed by the crop (Trenkel 1997).

-AGROTAIN® is designed for use with all crops where urea will be applied to the soil surface.
+AGROTAIN® is for use with all crops to reduce ammonia volatilization.

 An intensive and extensive review of the literature was completed to assess the effectiveness of AGROTAIN® to increase yield of corn and wheat.
 All the research was completed on small plots.
-Typical plot dimensions were 15 feet wide by 40 feet long, and although plot sizes varied considerably, none were greater than ½ acre in size.
+Typical plot dimensions were 15 feet wide by 40 feet long, and although plot sizes varied, none were greater than 1/2 acre in size.